pwrlabs/PWR-Validator-Node/README.md

    - Initially, your node will synchronize with the blockchain but will not assume validator responsibilities until it possesses staked PWR Coins.

    - To obtain sufficient PWR Coins for staking, [apply to become a testnet validator on our Discord server](https://discord.gg/DJkcuy9SAg).
-Once approved, share the displayed address with the team, and you'll receive a 100k PWR stake.
+Once approved, you can use our discord bot to claim 100k PWR to stake.

    - After claiming your coins, your node will initiate a transaction to enlist as a validator.